Cyprus company formation is governed by the Companies Law of 1951, as amended.

 A company secretary must be appointed, who may be a natural person or company.
 The secretary should preferably be resident in Cyprus and must have a good knowledge of Cyprus company law and the duties and responsibilities carried by this position.
 The company secretary is responsible for carrying out most of the company’s statutory obligations and needs to interact with a number of government departments.
 The same person may act as the company’s sole director and secretary provided the shares are held by a second party.
 Likewise, a sole shareholder and secretary is possible if another party is appointed as director.

 All Cyprus companies are required to prepare annual financial statements which must be audited by a resident auditor (subject to very few exceptions).

 Annual filing requirements

 The standard corporate tax rate is 12.5% levied on the company’s worldwide income.
+In the case of an investment holding company, dividend income and any profit on the sale of shares are exempt of tax.
 There is no capital gains tax unless the gains arise from the sale of real estate property located in Cyprus.
 Dividends paid to non-resident shareholders are not subject to withholding tax.

 Double tax treaties

 Cyprus tax resident companies can benefit from over 30 double tax treaties which have been concluded by Cyprus, notably with a number of countries in Central and Eastern Europe, the Middle East, Russia, India, South Africa and numerous others.